captjt/devproc/README.md

 Options:
-  -c, --config  Path to config file (default: devproc.yaml) -h, --help    Show help
+  -c, --config  Path to config file (default: devproc.yaml) -w, --watch   Watch config file and auto-reload on changes -h, --help    Show help
   -v, --version Show version
 ```

+### Config Reload

+DevProc supports hot-reloading your configuration without restarting:

+- **Manual reload**: Press `Ctrl+L` to reload the config file
+- **Auto reload**: Run with `-w` flag to watch for file changes

+When config is reloaded:

+- New services are added (in stopped state)
+- Removed services are stopped and removed
+- Modified services are restarted with the new configuration

 ## Requirements